hang-yin/Jenga-Assistant/README.md

 given then the program throws you an error.

 To place a obstacle call the `/place` service (sample command below) and give it a pose.
 A block will spawn at the indicated location realtive to the end effector.
+If the service is called again then a new block is not made, the current block just moves.

 Our node defaults to using our `plan_to_pose` function which takes the user input and moves the robot to the indicated pose.
 To see the robot move and execute you can run one of the service calls